MurilloGroupMSU/Dense-Plasma-Properties-Database/README.md

-# Michigan State Dense Plasma Properties Database
+# Michigan State University Plasma Properties Database

 This repo contains various forms of data that characterize the physical properties of dense plasmas.
 The data sources are from computational results.